 1. Mark your calendar: Party season is upon us!
 Print out a physical calendar or update the app on your smartphone to stay on top of everything.
-You’ll also want to make sure invitations, cards and packages arrive on time.
+You’ll also want to make sure invitations, cards and packages arrive on time, so set reminders accordingly.

 2. Clear out the clutter: While there is no need to react like Gayle, YouTuber Chris Fleming’s interpretation of a cleaning-crazed mother (“There cannot be any sign of living in this house!”), it is important to remove unnecessary objects from public areas, such as the entryway, kitchen and living/dining area.

 But harnessing that enthusiasm, the holidays are a great time to do a seasonal purge of unwanted household items and clothing.
 Not only are you making way for incoming gifts (what are you wishing for this season?) your second-hand castoffs could be upcycled or re-purposed by someone else.

 And when you introduce holiday decor into your living spaces, you are creating more clutter.
 It’s a good idea to take down or put away year-round items to let your holiday decor take center stage.

 When you are done with the kitchen, move on to the rest of your home, with an emphasis on high-traffic areas, especially if you hosting overnight guests during the holidays.